If you are serious about increasing your organic traffic then you need to pay attention to your WordPress SEO.

 Low-quality pages or thin content pages aren’t useful not just for the user but search engines too.

-You can have different kinds of low-quality page on your site.
-Like page holding little information – duplicate content – pages having the same information as on other pages and so on.
+You can have different kinds of the low-quality page on your site.
+Like page holding little information, duplicate content, pages having the same information as on other pages and so on.